redaphid/site/_outlines/engineering-your-way-to-shakespeare.md

       * Generating instruments instead of songs.
     * Overtone.
   * Space Game
+    * Maybe put at the end as an addendum!
     * Make own product
     * AR/VR interest and potential job opportunities.
     * Real physics became an engineering goal.